macedigital/vertx-gradle-template/README.md

 Clone this and adapt it to easily develop Vert.x modules using Gradle as your build tool.

-By default this module contains a HelloWorld example application implemented in all stable language implementations currently supported by vert.x.
+By default this module contains a com.mycompany.myproject.HelloWorldVerticle example application implemented in all stable language implementations currently supported by vert.x.

-This template provides a [http://www.gradle.org/docs/current/release-notes#upgraded-to-groovy-2.3.2](gradle v2.0) wrapper.
+This template provides a [gradle 2.0](http://www.gradle.org/docs/current/release-notes.html) wrapper.

 ## Getting started